Big vs. Little Savings: Which is Better for Your Finances?

 Different Methods, Same Goal

-You obviously have a gift for finding bargains, aka penny pinching.
+You obviously have a gift for finding bargains, aka penny-pinching.
 I think that’s great!
 You’re doing so much for your family, and I’m sorry that your husband doesn’t see that.
 Your method of small-bargain saving is very effective, requiring much insight, attention to detail, and self-control.
-Those are very important qualities, and while your husband may not feel they are worth your time, I can assure you that they are. $20 here and there can add up very quickly.
+Those are very important qualities, and while your husband may not feel they are worth your time, I can assure you they are. $20 here and there can add up very quickly.

 Lindsey